42-tronc/minishell/README.md

 The readline() function can cause memory leaks.
 You don’t have to fix them.
 But that doesn’t mean your own code, yes the code you wrote, can have memory leaks.

+## Bonus Part

+Your program has to implement:

+- `&&` and `||` with parenthesis for priorities.
+- Wildcards `*` should work for the current working directory.

+The bonus part will only be assessed if the mandatory part is PERFECT.
+Perfect means the mandatory part has been integrally done and works without malfunctioning.
+If you have not passed ALL the mandatory requirements, your bonus part will not be evaluated at all.

+**Note:** The `readline()` function can cause memory leaks.
+You don't have to fix them.
+But that doesn't mean your own code, yes the code you wrote, can have memory leaks.